 Flagpole Photographers is a local non-profit group that enables members to share their images and expertise, to learn and grow in their photography, and to enjoy the camaraderie of fellow photographers.
 Members are from diverse backgrounds, with photographic skills ranging from beginning novices to professional photographers.
 On Thursday, May 29, the club will host a “Program Night,” featuring an open discussion on photography tips and tricks on shooting portraits.
 All levels of camera enthusiasts are encouraged to attend.
 On Thursday, June 12, at 7:30 pm, the club will host a general meeting and members' photo competition.
 Meanwhile, Flagpole Photographers Camera Club is presenting its 2014 Annual Exhibition until June 12.

-The Newtown Juggling & Circus Arts Club will be meeting from 3-5 pm on Saturday, May 3, at the park in Sandy Hook.
-Jugglers of all ages and abilities are welcome.
-Members will teach juggling and related skills; no experience is required.
+The Newtown Juggling & Circus Arts Club will be meeting from 3 to 5 pm on Saturday, May 31, at the park in Sandy Hook Center.
+Members love to teach juggling and related skills.
+No experience required.
+All ages are welcome.

 Marg Studley and Marie Sturdevant, co-chairpersons of the Newtown Chapter of Regional Hospice and Home Care of Western Connecticut, have announced that the annual fundraising and volunteer thank you breakfast will take place Wednesday, June 11, at The Waterview in Monroe.
 This year will mark the 25th anniversary of the breakfast honoring the many volunteers and caregivers of Regional Hospice.
 The yearly event also serves to thank the community, and to raise funds to support the organization known for its devotion to the comfort and care of terminally ill patients and their families.
 Regional Hospice serves more than 500 area patients and their families each year.